Envirometrix/PredictiveSoilMapping/docs/Software.md

 system(paste(gdalwarp, "--help"))
 ```

-We can use GDAL to reproject grid from the previous example:
+We can use GDAL to reproject the grid from the previous example:

 ```r